Perhaps the most important feature of any business voicemail service is its acceptance of custom greetings.

 Anyone who regularly uses a phone associated with a company can have their own inbox.
 This makes it easy for individuals to have relevant messages sent to them through call forwards or through connections like an automated attendant.

 This document has discussed the reality that voicemail is often tied to a broader phone system.

-Voicemail is one of the prominent, expected features businesses will find when they compare phone systems.
+A VoIP voicemail service is one of the prominent, expected features businesses will find when they compare phone systems.
 Their comparisons will also lead them to a number of ways in which voicemail is tied to other mainstay phone system features.

 Part of the power of a hosted phone system is that you can route calls based on the time of day.